 - Bake for about 45-50 minutes, or until a cake tester comes out clean (mine took exactly 48 minutes).

 - Allow the bundt cake to cool about 10 minutes, then remove the cake from the pan and allow it to finish cooling on a wire rack.

-- Whisk 2 Tbsp of strawberry sauce with 1 cup powdered sugar and 3 tsp of lemon juice.
-If the sauce is too thin, add in more powdered sugar.
+Whisk 2 Tbsp of strawberry sauce with 1 cup powdered sugar and 3 tsp of lemon juice.
+If the glaze is too thin, add in more powdered sugar.
 If it is too thick, add in more strawberry sauce.

 - Drizzle the glaze over the cake and allow it to set before serving.
 If desired, top with fresh strawberries.